$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: Horizontal conjectures

 As discussed in the introduction, using Tanaka-Thomas's definition, $\sfZ_{S,H,w}^{\SU(r)}$ is obviously zero when $w$ cannot be represented by an algebraic class.
 On the other hand, the expression in \eqref{VWfull} does make sense (and is generally non-zero) when substituting \emph{non-algebraic} $c_1=w$ on the right hand side.
 Let us call this expression $\widetilde{\sfZ}_{S,H,w}^{\SU(r)}$.
 Then $\widetilde{\sfZ}_{S,H,w}^{\SU(r)}$ is manifestly invariant under replacing $w$ by $w + r \gamma$ for any $\gamma \in H^2(S,\Z)$.
 A \emph{geometric} definition of $\mathsf{Z}^{^{L}\SU(r)}_{S,H,c_1}$, using moduli spaces of twisted sheaves, is proposed in \cite{JK}.
 Conjecturally, the geometrically defined generating series $\mathsf{Z}^{^{L}\SU(r)}_{S,H,c_1}$ of loc.~cit.~satisfies

 This is proved for K3 surfaces with generic polarization in \cite[Thm.~1.5]{JK}.
-It is proved for a list of surfaces satisfying $H_1(S,\Z) = 0$, $p_g(S)>0$, up to certain virtual dimensions, in \cite{GJK} via a Mochizuki type formula for $\mathsf{Z}^{^{L}\SU(r)}_{S,H,c_1}$.
+It is proved for a list of surfaces satisfying $H_1(S,\Z) = 0$, $p_g(S)>0$, up to certain virtual dimensions by combining \cite{BGJK} and \cite{GK1, GK3}.
 For the purposes of this paper, the reader can take \eqref{GKJconj} as the \emph{definition} of $\mathsf{Z}^{^{L}\SU(r)}_{S,H,c_1}$.

 We now discuss how Conjecture \ref{conjCD} naturally implies part of the $S$-duality conjecture for any prime $r>2$.
 We will also show that our conjectural formulae for $C_0, C_{ij}, D_0, D_{ij}$ for ranks 3 and 5 indeed satisfy the $S$-duality conjecture.\footnote{The case $r=3$ was first covered in \cite{GK3}.
 The case $r=2$ appeared in Vafa-Witten's original paper \cite[Sect.~5]{VW} (see also \cite{GK3}).}